California Black Bear Enjoys A Little Adventure In Los Angeles Neighborhood

 The bear adventure was caught on video right up to him being hauled onto a vehicle while asleep to be taken back to his home.
 While this scenario isn’t as unusual as it may seem, it can be dangerous if you surprise a bear or the bear feels threatened.

 If you see one of the animals hanging around your neighborhood, don’t approach the bear at all.
 Stay inside where it’s safe, as WSBTV suggests.
-They may be looking for food, so be sure to keep garbage in an enclosed area if at all possible or in a bear proof container.
+They may be looking for food, so be sure to keep garbage in an enclosed area if at all possible or in a bear-proof container.
 The more ways that you can discourage these animals from paying you a visit, the safer it is for everyone.